MikeS11/ProtonPack/README.md

 I want this to be a source for anyone to use to create their own proton pack kits for as cheap as possible and still include all the features for a rumble motor, 2 firing mechanisms, pack themes, full 28 segment bar graph, and an output for a vent kit.

 Requirements
-1 - Arduino Nano
-1 - DFPlayer Mini (Be aware that some of the knock offs do not perform correctly, reference to the busy pin may not work)
-1 - Any amplifing circuit (Currently testing an Adafruit Stereo 20W Class D Audio Amplifier - MAX9744)
-1 - LED Matrix Driver - HT16K33 Breakout (for the bar graph)
-1 - 28 segment bargraph (barmeter.com, ebay is your best option)
-1 - Pack of neopixels or equivalent WS2812B ( Cyclotron, vent and wand LEDs)
-1 - LED strip (Powercell)
-1 - Adafruit Jewel - Wand Tip (WAs looking at the Pixie but there is a concern of its overhead requirements when working with normal WS2812B's, and they can not be chained together with WS2812B's)
-Pack of 24 awg stranded cable

     <br />
     <a href="https://github.com/MikeS11/ProtonPack"><strong>Explore the docs »</strong></a>
     <br />